wschurman/sms-cal-blast/Readme.md

 - [ ] Add support for multiple granularities of events (i.e. required, optional, suggested) and modify SMS sending to reflect different categories.
-- [ ] Add Google Docs support to retrieve phone numbers from a spreadsheet.
+- [ ] Partially revert change allowing numbers to be stored in SQLite or Google Spreadsheet.

 Installation & Usage
 ====================